 What happens during a DOT Physical?
 During a DOT physical, a certified medical examiner will evaluate various aspects of a driver’s health.
 This includes assessing their vision, hearing, blood pressure, and overall physical fitness.
 The examiner will also review the driver’s medical history and inquire about any current medications or treatments they may be undergoing.

-The Role of DOT Physicals in Ensuring Safety
+The Role in Ensuring Safety

 DOT physicals are not just routine checkups; they have a direct impact on public safety.
 The physical examination helps to identify any health issues or conditions that can compromise a driver’s ability to remain alert and focused while on the road.
 By addressing these potential risks, DOT physicals contribute to reducing the likelihood of accidents caused by driver impairment.